JosieHong/CNNs_for_classifing_CIFAR10/README.md

 # CNNs_for_classifing_on_CIFAR10

- Implement of LeNet and AlexNet for classifing on CIFAR10 with tensorflow.
+ Implement of LeNet, AlexNet, VGG16, GoogLeNet for classifing on CIFAR10 with tensorflow.
 In order to adapt to the size of CIFAR10, I adjusted some parameters in the network.

 **It is still being updated...**

 - LeNet
 - AlexNet
 - VGG
-- [Todo]GoogLeNet
+- GoogLeNet
 - [Todo]ResNet

 ## Requirements